 The motion for indefinite postponement carried with 170 voting in the affirmative, 169 opposed.

-*It has been reported that this town meeting became so unruly that the police had to escort some of the voters out of the building.
+This town meeting became so unruly that the police had to escort some of the voters out of the building.

 Article 26: Moved by Mr. John Logan, that the following by-law of the Town of Ipswich be adopted: